On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Short-horizon Compositional Reasoning

 \item \textbf{Optimal short-horizon attention:} At \(t = T_{L,\epsilon}\), for any \(\ell \le L\), we have

 \end{enumerate} \end{theorem}

-\paragraph{Significance of the result.} Theorem~\ref{thm:rl-constant} provides the first provable guarantee that a transformer can learn multi-step \emph{compositional} reasoning via outcome-only policy gradients, when the initialization reliably implements only the atomic one-step skill.
-The guarantee exhibits an explicit short-horizon regime ($L \le C_B$) in which learning is efficient.
-Beyond reward optimality, the theorem also identifies the emergent attention concentration pattern, giving a mechanistic characterization of how the learned transformer implements the $L$-step composition.
+Theorem~\ref{thm:rl-constant} provides the first provable guarantee that a transformer can learn multi-step \emph{compositional} reasoning via outcome-only policy gradients, even though the initialization implements only the atomic one-step skill.
+Our theory unveils an explicit short-horizon regime ($L \le C_B$) in which learning is provably efficient.
+Beyond reward optimality, this theorem also uncovers an emergent attention concentration pattern, providing a mechanistic characterization of how the learned transformer implements the $L$-step composition.